 The Latin word lucifer translates into English as ‘light bearer’, ‘day star’, ‘morning star’, ‘morning’, ‘the dawn’, etc.

 The Latin word lucifer is most definitely not a proper name.
-In fact, of the five (5) occurrences of the word lucifer in the Latin Vulgate of 405 AD, none infer any connection to a name, let alone a name of the Devil, Satan, the accuser of the brethren. (to view all five (5) verses, see Addendum)
+In fact, of the five (5) occurrences of the word lucifer in Jerome’s Latin Bible (Vulgate) of 405 AD, none infer any connection to a name, let alone a name of the Devil, Satan, the accuser of the brethren. (to view all five (5) verses, see Addendum)

-In 1382 AD, 977 years after Jerome’s translation, John Wycliffe (along with several who assisted him) encountered Jerome’s Latin (Vulgate) text of Isaiah, which read:
+In 1382 AD, 977 years after Jerome’s translation, John Wycliffe (along with several who assisted him) encountered the Latin Vulgate text of Isaiah, which read:

-153 years later, in 1535 AD, Myles Coverdale encountered the same text.
+153 years later, in 1535 AD, Myles Coverdale encountered the same Latin text in his attempt to translate Jerome’s Vulgate.

-Neither Wycliffe or Coverdale chose to translate the word lucifer into English, preserving it’s meaning.
-Instead, they both opted to transliterate it, retaining it’s spelling, capitalizing the first letter as a proper name, and inferring another meaning.
+Neither Wycliffe or Coverdale chose to translate the word lucifer into English, preserving its meaning.
+Instead, they both opted to transliterate it, retaining its spelling, capitalizing the first letter as a proper name, and inferring another meaning – a completely false meaning.

 The KJV translators began their work on the English Bible in 1604 AD, 69 years after Coverdale’s Bible was published.
 Having several English translations of the Bible as a reference (including Wycliffe, Tyndale, Matthew, Coverdale), they translated afresh the Hebrew (Bomberg), Greek (various) and Latin (Vulgate) texts in order to compile what we now possess as the Authorized Version of the Bible.
 Let’s see what they saw…